dtrelogan/react-formstate/docs/updatingFormState.md

 }
 ```

 The 'handleValueChange' prop represents the framework generated change handler.
-Using the standard handler will normally save you time and effort, but you can always override the standard handler if necessary.
+Using the standard handler will normally save you time and effort, but you can always override it if necessary.

 To demonstrate, let's build a custom handler and pass it to the 'name' input.